Free State of Bottleneck: Life in the Bottleneck

-The region contained approximately 17,000 people and its largest town, Lorch, was established as its capital.
-The mayor of Lorch, Edmund Pnischeck, was subsequently elected as president of this small territory.
-Pnischeck headed the Bottleneck's administration for the time of its existence, which even oversaw the production of its own stamps and currency.
+The region contained approximately 17,000 people and its largest town, Lorch, was established as the capital.
+The Mayor of Lorch, Edmund Pnischeck, was subsequently elected president of the small territory.
+Pnischeck headed the Bottleneck's administration for all of its existence, which even oversaw the production of its own stamps and currency.

 There were no roads connecting the Bottleneck to unoccupied Germany, trains were not permitted to stop there, and air or river transportation was impossible.
 The movement of goods and post to and from the state was only made possible by smuggling.
 Once, a French train loaded with coal from the Ruhr valley was hijacked from neighbouring Rüdesheim am Rhein and taken to the Bottleneck, where the coal was distributed among the populace for heating purposes.

 Foreign relations

-The state issued its own passports to its citizens, and had plans to establish an embassy in Berlin.
-Furthermore, it was intended to establish diplomatic relations with other countries, but the state ceased to exist before these plans were realised.
+The state issued passports to its citizens, and had plans to establish an embassy in Berlin.
+Furthermore, it was intended to establish diplomatic relations with other countries, but the state was dissolved before these plans were realised.